asolidtime/only-karel/README.md

-# Just Karel
+# just karel
-basically, it adds Karel and only Karel
+basically, it adds karel and only karel